top of page

 Speeding up ticket processing does not mean the right problems are being solved.
 AI that routes tickets faster or summarizes issues still relies on the same inputs and workflows.
 It does not add understanding or context.

 Chatbots and ticket automation improve efficiency but rarely change the nature of IT service delivery.
-They reduce workload but do not reduce the volume of tickets or improve user satisfaction significantly.
+They reduce workload but do not significantly lower the volume of tickets or enhance user satisfaction.

 Most AI applications focus on symptoms (tickets) rather than causes (system failures, process gaps).
 Without addressing root causes, organizations remain stuck in reactive mode.